 While they are called the Public Utility Commission of Texas, they have lacked a true focus on the public.
-Their website is difficult to navigate, it is unclear for most members of the public how to engage in rulemaking and projects, and basic information about rates and energy efficiency programs is often lacking.
+Their website is difficult to navigate, it is unclear for most members of the public how to engage on rulemaking and projects, and basic information about rates and energy efficiency programs is often lacking.

 The Lone Star Chapter has multiple recommendations on how to improve their public outreach and engagement which we have separately submitted to the Sunset Commission, so we will limit our comments here.
-We are supportive of the recent decisions made by Senator Schwertner and the Sunset Commissioners on PUCT.
 Suffice it to say from where and how open meetings are conducted, to making their interchange filer system more user friendly, to public engagement and language access the PUCT is in need of reform.

-The Sierra Club supports providing the PUCT more staff, opening a new Office of Public Engagement (and hopefully language access), adding staff to deal with energy efficiency and the demand side and assuring that more money related to water utility ratemaking and oversight is allocated to the agency.
+The Sierra Club supports providing the PUCT more staff, opening a new Office of Public Engagement (and hopefully language access), and assuring that more money related to water utility ratemaking and oversight is allocated to the agency.